 where \(g_{ij}/2\pi\) is the coupling strength between \(Q_i\) and \(Q_j\), \(\sigma_i^+\) (\(\sigma_i^-\)) is the raising (lowering) operator, and \(h_{i}/2\pi\) denotes the on-site potential implemented through position-dependent frequency modulation, with a reference frequency \(\omega_{\mathrm{ref}}/2\pi \approx\) 4.24~GHz.
 In particular, we divide the coupling strength between qubits into two parts, yielding the short-range (nearest-neighbor) coupling strength \(g_N/2\pi\) and the long-range coupling strength \(g_L/2\pi\).

 The coupling ratio is defined as \( r = |g_N / g_L| \), which is tuned by adjusting the frequency detuning of the central bus resonator \( \Delta_{RQ} \) and couplers \( \Delta_{CQ} \) relative to the reference frequency.
 The variable \( r \) quantifies the different interaction regimes, spanning from strong short-range coupling regime (\( r \gg 1 \)), through an intermediate coupling regime (\( r \approx 1 \)), to weak short-range coupling regime (\( r \ll 1 \)).
-By adjusting the waveform sequence shown in Fig.~\ref{fig1}\textbf{b}, a strong short-range coupling regime \( r \approx 10 \) (Fig.~\ref{fig1}\textbf{c}) is achieved when \( \Delta_{CQ} \approx 1.0 \, \text{GHz} \) and \( \Delta_{RQ} \approx 2.2 \, \text{GHz} \), while an intermediate coupling regime \( r \approx 1 \) (Fig.~\ref{fig1}\textbf{d}) is realized when \( \Delta_{CQ} \approx 2.0 \, \text{GHz} \) and \( \Delta_{RQ} \approx 0.4 \, \text{GHz} \).
+By adjusting the waveform sequence shown in Fig.~\ref{fig1}(b), a strong short-range coupling regime \( r \approx 10 \) (Fig.~\ref{fig1}(c)) is achieved when \( \Delta_{CQ} \approx 1.0 \, \text{GHz} \) and \( \Delta_{RQ} \approx 2.2 \, \text{GHz} \), while an intermediate coupling regime \( r \approx 1 \) (Fig.~\ref{fig1}(d)) is realized when \( \Delta_{CQ} \approx 2.0 \, \text{GHz} \) and \( \Delta_{RQ} \approx 0.4 \, \text{GHz} \).